-Surface water from the Rio Grande is shared by 3 states and 2 countries through a complex set of legal arrangements.
-There is no comparable arrangement governing the sharing of ground-water, even though aquifers ignore political boundaries.
+Surface water from the Rio Grande is shared by three states and two countries through a complex set of legal arrangements.
+There is no comparable arrangement governing the sharing of groundwater, even though aquifers ignore political boundaries.

 For instance, Juárez depends entirely on the Hueco Bolson and the Conejos Medanos Aquifer to satisfy its municipal and industrial demands.
-Past experience in El Paso has demonstrated the severe problems with over-reliance on the Hueco Bolson, especially for a growing city as large as Juárez whose population is already estimated at over 1.5 million people.
+Past experience in El Paso has demonstrated the severe problems with over-reliance on the Hueco Bolson, especially for a growing city as large as Juárez whose population is already estimated at over 1.5 million.

-Future water supplies for Juárez are anticipated from 4 "imported" groundwater sources.
-Plans are also being developed to convert over half of the surface water from the Rio Bravo (Rio Grande) for municipal supply use; currently, this entire allocation is used for irrigated agriculture.
+Future supplies for Juárez are anticipated from four "imported" groundwater sources.
+Plans are also being developed to convert over half of the surface water from the Rio Bravo (Rio

+Grande) for municipal supply use; currently, this entire allocation is used for irrigated agriculture.
 The conversion would involve supplying treated wastewater to farmers in exchange for rights to raw surface water.